Better Origin picks up $3m in funding from Fly Ventures

 Nick Boyle, a successful solar entrepreneur and founder of global solar company, Lightsource bp, comments on his personal investment into Better Origin:

 “The huge opportunity for growth and innovation across this new industry reminds me of when solar first got started and look where we are now.
 I’m very excited to personally be part of Better Origin’s journey.
 Securing the future of sustainable food production is critical to the health of our planet.
 If done right, the development of this technology can play a key role in helping the animal feedstock sector decarbonise”.

 Better Origin’s vision

-The company’s vision is to help secure the future of food by offering an alternative protein that doesn’t cost the Earth.
-The company aims to upcycle upwards of 50,000 tonnes of organic waste and mitigate as much as 100,000 tonnes of greenhouse gas emissions per year by 2023.
+Our vision is to help secure the future of food by offering an alternative protein that doesn’t cost the Earth.
+We aim to upcycle upwards of 50,000 tonnes of organic waste and mitigate as much as 100,000 tonnes of greenhouse gas emissions per year by 2023.